Skin cancer is the growth of cancer cells that start in the skin.

 Skin cancers can occur anywhere, but are more common on places that are exposed to the sun.

-You may have a biopsy .
-The sample can then be examined for cancer cells.
+You may have a biopsy.
+The sample can then be examined for under a microscope for the presence of cancer cells.

 In cases where the growth is large, or has been present for a long time, the lymph nodes in the area will be checked.
 More tests may be advised to determine if the cancer has spread to other parts of the body.

-Talk to your doctor about the best treatment for you.
-Treatment may include one or more of the following:
+The doctor will discuss a treatment plan, which may include one or more of the following:

 Many skin cancers can be cut from the skin quickly and easily.
 In fact, the cancer is sometimes completely removed during biopsy and no further treatment is needed.
 Surgical techniques include: